Many related factors can cause accidents. Grouping them into specific categories may help to analyze incidents and, eventually, prevent them.

 - Heavy loads

-- Loads that are to large and unstable or blocking vision.
+- Loads that are too large and unstable or block vision.

-For more information about forklift safety and how accidents can be prevented, check out our blog https://www.aiforklifttraining.ca/forklift-safety/
+For more information about forklift safety and how accidents can be prevented, you can go to our website and check out our blog section at https://aiforklifttraining.ca/forklift-safety/